inappstory/web-sdk/README.md

 # Stories Widget

-This documentation is for version 2.7.2.
+This documentation is for version 2.7.3.

+## Migration guide from 2.7.0 to 2.7.3
+Removed storyCard.title.color.
+Card title color is configurable in the console\
+For card.variant = "rectangle" aspect ratio is configured in the console.\
+Before v2.7.3 for rectangle card variant aspect ratio is 4:5 (0.8)

 ## Migration guide from 2.6.7 to 2.7.0
 The default value of sharePanel.targets has changed\